dji-sdk/Mobile-SDK-Android-V5/README.md

 - Optimize the stability and video stream quality of the video stream transmission

-- No need to manually add this dependency: `runtimeOnly 'com.dji: dji-SDK-V5-NetworkIMP-alpha :{sdkVersion}'`
+- No need to manually add this dependency: `runtimeOnly "com.dji: dji-SDK-V5-NetworkIMP-alpha :{sdkVersion}"`

 - Upgrade the APG version of the Sample project to support JAVA 17